History of the Molecular Engineering & Sciences Institute

 Under the direction of Pat Stayton the Institute has grown to include nearly 100 faculty members and has successfully integrated the faculty, staff, events, and activities of the Center for Nanotechnology (CNT) into its operations.
 The CNT, established by Professors Viola Vogel and Charlie Campbell through the University Initiative Fund and in operation from 1997 – 2012, was founded with the goal of catalyzing nanoscale science and technology research, educating the next generation of academic and industrial leaders, and providing cutting edge instrumentation for nanoscale fabrication and characterization to regional, national and international users.
 The MolES Institute continues to support this mission, bringing together faculty teams and research centers across the UW to develop solutions for major societal challenges in the areas of Clean Technology and Biotechnology and providing dedicated space for research collaboratories and shared instrumentation.

-In 2013 the NanoTech Dual-Degree program was updated and revised to include aspects of molecular engineering, and the resulting Nanotechnology and Molecular Engineering (NTME) Program was adopted by all participating departments.
-An independent Ph.D. program in Molecular Engineering and Sciences (MolES) intended to provide breadth in its fundamental molecular description of matter and depth in its specialization toward molecular systems is in development, with an anticipated start in Autumn 2014.
+In 2013 the NanoTech Dual Titled Degree program was updated and revised to include aspects of molecular engineering, and the resulting Nanotechnology and Molecular Engineering (NTME) Program was adopted by all participating departments.
+An independent Ph.D. program in Molecular Engineering (MolE) intended to provide breadth in its fundamental molecular description of matter and depth in its specialization toward molecular systems has been offered since Autumn 2014.

 Following the recommendations of the working group, the MolES Institute will remain flexible and responsive as it looks toward the future – aligning its efforts with the most creative molecular engineering and sciences research wherever it is occurring.